Aarhus Convention

 Holding the Scottish Government to account

 Scotland is in breach of Article 9 of the Aarhus Convention.
-The governing bodies of the Convention gave Scotland until 1 October 2024 to implement their recommendations to remove barriers to justice, but the Scottish Government has committed to only minor reforms and failed to guarantee access to environmental justice.
+The governing bodies of the Convention gave Scotland until 1 October 2024 to implement their six recommendations to remove barriers to justice, but the Scottish Government has committed to only minor reforms and failed to guarantee access to environmental justice.

 In 2025, the Scottish Parliament hosted a debate on environmental justice and Scottish Ministers were challenged over their record, but refused to give a date for when Scotland would meet its legal obligations under the Convention.